josmar-crwdstffng/angular/aio/content/guide/static-query-migration.md

 ### Can I update my library to version 8 by adding the `static` flag to view queries, while still being compatible with Angular version 7 apps?

-Yes, the Angular team's recommendation for libraries is to update to version 8 and add the `static` flag.
+Yes, the recommendation for libraries by the Angular team is to update to version 8 and add the `static` flag.
 Angular version 7 apps will continue to work with libraries that have this flag.

 However, if you update your library to Angular version 8 and want to take advantage of the new version 8 APIs, or you want more recent dependencies \(such as Typescript or RxJS\) your library will become incompatible with Angular version 7 apps.